HOME PAGE

 [Surviving Everest] [Photo gallery] [Everest Training] [Suggested Brand List]

 On this page you will find recommendations for all of your equipment needs for climbing Mount Everest and other mountains worldwide.
 The items I have selected are based on light weight and warmth, essential for climbing at altitude.
 This is a guideline only, please study carefully to assess your personal needs.
-Be very careful not to over pack.
-Below is a photo of all your needs to climb mountains such as Ama Dablam and Mount Pumori.
-For Everest add some altitude boots, a down suit and some oxygen and you are set.

 EVEREST HARDWEAR- Custom Down Suit and Jackets: .
 Manufactures of down clothing, jackets, pants, suits and sleeping bags good for Everest and other high altitude peaks.
 Contact: Ang Sonam Sherpa at: angsonam25@yahoo.com Phone: Tel: +977 1 4230399, Cell: +977 98510-45706- Custom made suits available to Peak Freak participants.
 Be sure to mention you are with Peak Freaks for our special offer.
-The suit was used by the Lions Club Sherpa team and the all women's Nepalese Everest team and more.
-Photos in action coming soon!

-EVEREST BOOTSDistributor of the Everest Boot now in Kathmandu..with a large inventory and is the NEW Kathmandu Mountain Hard Wear store.: Contact: Tendi Sherpa mtnoutdoors@wlink.com.np Phone: Tel: 977 1 441 800 Fax: 977 1 443 7679 Tell Tendi you are climbing with Peak Freaks.
+EVEREST BOOTSDistributor of the Everest Boot now in Kathmandu with a large inventory and is the NEW Kathmandu Mountain Hard Wear store.: Contact: Tendi Sherpa mtnoutdoors@wlink.com.np Phone: Tel: 977 1 441 800 Fax: 977 1 443 7679 Tell Tendi you are climbing with Peak Freaks.
 Sizes 8 to 13.

 You can also buy Kathmandu all original Mountain Hardwear as you would see in the catalogue or online.
 Prices are much the same as at home because this is the official Kathmandu dealer.
 No knock offs here!
 Large selection up-to-date stock.